Halodi/halodi-controller/README.md

   vcs import < ./eve_ws_https.repos
   ```

 5. Make sure you have installed the halodi-controller.
 See the Instalation chapter above this chapter.
+Run `InstallEveControllerPlugin` to setup the link between Gazebo and the controller.
 6. Build and source the workspace:

   ```bash